 "Pupils enjoy attending the school."

 "Teachers educate pupils about different cultures and viewpoints.
 They encourage pupils to discuss and debate important moral issues."

 "Leaders provide them with a range of clubs and activities to enrich their education and promote healthy lifestyles.
 These include kung-fu, science and drama clubs, 'body pump' fitness and many sports."

--Ofsted February 2022
+Ofsted February 2022

-Our comprehensive programme of extracurricular activities provides something for everyone: team sports, individual sports and fitness, Duke of Edinburgh, debating, drama, music, art, science and many other clubs and societies.
-'Wider Horizons Week' takes place in the week before half-term every October when we drop the academic timetable in favour of an extensive range of trips, international travel and other enriching opportunities.
+Our comprehensive programme of extra- curricular activities provides something for everyone: team sports, individual sports and fitness, Duke of Edinburgh, debating, drama, music, art, science and many other clubs and societies.
+'Wider Horizons Week' takes place in the Summer Term, when we drop the academic timetable in favour of an extensive range of trips, international travel and other enriching opportunities.

 Our personal, social, health, and economic education programme ensures that pupils develop skills and knowledge they need to live a fulfilling life.

-Relationship and sex education is taught in a faith-sensitive manner, with a strong emphasis on respect for human dignity.
+Relationships and sex education is taught in a faith-sensitive manner, with a strong emphasis on respect for human dignity.

 Pupils are encouraged to consider the meaning of life and their own understanding of, and relationship with, God.
 Issues of philosophy and ethics are discussed and debated to nurture critical thinking.

 The school operates a charity giving calendar and our responsibility to help others less fortunate is important to our ethos.
-Pupils organise and run a range of community events including our annual Senior Citizens' party at Christmas in addition to fundraising for nominated charities.
+Pupils organise and run a range of community events, in addition to fundraising for nominated charities.